Six crew arrested after Hong Kong ferry collision kills 37

 Five children were among the dead.
 More than 100 people were taken to hospital, with nine suffering serious injuries or in critical condition, the government said in a statement.

-“We suspect that somebody did not fulfill their responsibility, that’s why we made the arrests,” Police Commissioner Andy Tsang said.
+“We suspect that somebody did not fulfil their responsibility, that’s why we made the arrests,” Police Commissioner Andy Tsang said.
 “We do not rule out the possibility that further arrests will be made.”

 The arrests involved crew of both vessels.